llpeterson/direct/access.md

 Packet Core* (EPC) hosted in a Central Office.
 The wireless network served by the EPC is often called a *Radio Access Network* (RAN).

-> BBUs currently go by another name—Evolved NodeB, often abbreviated
+> BBUs officially go by another name—Evolved NodeB, often abbreviated
 > eNodeB or eNB—where NodeB is what the radio unit was called in an
 > early incarnation of cellular networks (and has since evolved).
 > Given that the cellular world continues to evolve at a rapid pace
-> and there's good reason to believe eNB will be out-of-date before
+> and eNB's are soon to be upgraded to gNB's, we have decided to use
-> long, we have decided to use the more generic and less cryptic BBU.
+> the more generic and less cryptic BBU.

 [Figure 2](#ran) depicts one possible configuration of the end-to-end scenario, with a few additional bits of detail.
 The EPC has multiple